-This musical tells the story of a young English poet Christian who falls in love with cabaret actress Satine, the star at the star of the Moulin Rouge in Paris.
+This musical tells the story of a young English poet.
+Christian, who falls in love with cabaret actress Satine, the star at of the Moulin Rouge in Paris.

 The lavish stage production and seductive songs have made it a staple of Broadway.
 This lively show is guaranteed to entertain!

 Everyone’s favorite carnivorous plant is back on an Off-Broadway stage and still entertaining audiences since its first debut in 1982!